What are the Religions in Vanuatu?

 The Catholic Church has multiple dioceses across the islands, including the Diocese of Port Vila and the Diocese of Luganville, overseeing dozens of parishes with local clergy serving urban and rural congregations.

-Other Christian groups, such as Jehovah’s Witnesses, The Church of Jesus Christ of Latter-day Saints (LDS), and various Pentecostal movements, also have a growing presence, reflecting the diversity of Christian practice in Vanuatu today.
+Other Christian groups, such as Anglicans, Seventh-day Adventist, Church of Christ, Assemblies of God, Apostolic, Neil Thomas Ministry also have a growing presence, reflecting the diversity of Christian practice in Vanuatu today.

 Other Religions in Vanuatu